Hard or Smooth

 Hard or Smooth is the second album released by Wreckx-n-Effect.
-It was released on November 24, 1992, for MCA Records and featured production from Teddy Riley, Ty Fyffe, Riley's engineers Franklyn Grant and David Wynn and Wreckx-n—Effect.
-This marked Wreckx-n-Effect's first album following the death of member Brandon Mitchell, who was shot to death in 1990.
+It was released on November 24, 1992, by MCA Records, and featured production from Teddy Riley and Ty Fyffe, as well as Riley's engineers Franklyn Grant and David Wynn.
+This marked Wreckx-n-Effect's first album following the death of member Brandon Mitchell, who was fatally shot in 1990.

-Hard or Smooth became a success for the group thanks in large part to the single "Rump Shaker".
-The album itself made it to #9 on the Billboard 200 and #6 on the Top R&B/Hip-Hop Albums chart.
-Several singles made it to the Billboard charts; "Rump Shaker" would make it to #2 on the Billboard Hot 100 and on the R&B/Hip-Hop Singles & Tracks, as well as #9 on the Hot Dance Music/Club Play; "Knock-N-Boots" made it to #72 on the Hot 100 and #71 on the R&B/Hip-Hop chart; "My Cutie" made it to #37 on the Hot Dance Music/Maxi-Singles Sales and #75 on the R&B/Hip-Hop chart; and "Wreckx Shop" made it to #11 on the Hot Rap Tracks and 46 on the R&B/Hip-Hop chart.
+Hard or Smooth became the group's highest entry on the Billboard 200, where it debuted and peaked at number nine.
+Its lead single, "Rump Shaker", peaked at number two on both the Billboard Hot 100 and R&B/Hip-Hop Singles & Tracks charts, as well as number nine on the Hot Dance Music/Club Play.
+The album's second single, "Knock-N-Boots", peaked at number 72 on the Hot 100, while its third, "My Cutie", peaked at number 75 on the R&B/Hip-Hop chart.
+The fourth single, "Wreckx Shop", peaked at number 11 on the Hot Rap Tracks chart.